 The Kissimmee, FL Fire Frogs have only existed since the 2017 season and have been associated with the Brewers, Expos, and Marlins before becoming the Class-A affiliate of the Braves 2 years ago.
 Some very notable alumni have sprouted from the organization i.e. Ryan Braun, Orlando Arcia, and Lorenzo Cain.

 Learning how the ball club came to the conclusion of naming their team the fire frogs is actually a pretty interesting read if you would like to know more here.
 The abridged version though, is that it descents from Puerto Rican heritage, is based upon the native coquí frog, and the mascot is a unique way to embrace the culture associated with the area.
 Well done Fire Frogs, and welcome to Florida.

 Founded all the way back in 1955, the Lugnuts have been sitting on this theoretical list for decades.
 Based in Lansing, MI, the Lugnuts have been associated with the Blue Jays for 14 seasons and recently hosted an 18 year old Vladimir Guerrero Jr. for 71 games back in 2017.
 A few other household names that have made their way through Lansing are Noah Syndergaard, Marcus Stroman, and Rowdy Tellez.

-I think it’s a clever callback to Michigan’s history of producing cars to have the lug nut as the mascot for the team.
+I think it’s a clever callback to Michigan’s history of producing cars to have the lug nut as their official milb mascot–frankly, I am a big fan.
 In all candidness though, it still is such a poor choice to have a piece of hardware as the face of a professional sports team.
 I don’t think there is much debate about that.